How G-d Created and Still Cares for the World

 • He sustains.

-Even when things seem out of control, the Bible reminds us that God never stops working.
+Even when things seem out of control, the Bible reminds us that G-d never stops working.

 We might not always understand why things happen, but we can trust who is in control.